 Markdown, you beauty!16 Dec 2014

-I use Markdown for formatting emails, technical documentation, personal notes, this blog's content, and everything in between.
-If you have not heard of Markdown yet, you are missing out on a revolution.
-Go read about it; I would be waiting here.
-For me, the killer advantages of using Markdown are these
+I use Markdown for formatting emails, technical documentation, personal notes, this blog’s content, and everything in between.
+If you have not heard of Markdown yet, read about it here.
+A workflow built around Markdown has some killer features:

 - Version control: Most rich text documents are binary files and have a lot of meta data along with the actual content.
 Putting it short, it is difficult to use a tool such as git to version control rich text documents.

 - Ecosystem: At its core, Markdown is simply a markup syntax.
-What's the big deal?
-Even you & I could have come up with something similar.
+What’s the big deal?
 The crux is its universality; many smart people use it and they found it worth their time to build some amazing tools around it.
 Its these tools which makes Markdown the ultimate markup syntax.
-Read on to know the tools which have enriched my writing experience; you might just want to try them out!
+Read on to know sone of the tools which enrich a Markdown-centric writing experience.

 pandoc hello.md -o hello.pdf